-Morphine and Its Effects
+Morphine Definition and Its Effects

 Morphine is a powerful pain medication that is given to those with severe pain.
 It is heavily regulated and should be given under a doctor’s supervision.
-It is often given to patients during or after surgery, or those with chronic or life-threatening illnesses when patients are being kept comfortable – such as those with terminal cancer.
-Morphine is highly addictive and tolerance develops quickly, often before patients even realize they are addicted.
+It is often given to patients during or after surgery or those with chronic or life-threatening illnesses when patients are being kept comfortable, for example, in cases of terminal cancer.

 - Lowered anxiety